aiman-al-masoud/deixiscript/old-readme.md

 ## Notes on Philosophy & Method

-- At the most basic level there is nothing but: entities, is-a-relations and has-as-relations.
-This is the "interface" through which Deixiscript communicates with the outer world, including JS, which only uderstands has-as properties (not is-a ones because JS doesn't have multiple inheritance).

-- The user, instead, communicates with Deixiscript through well formed formulas, which include a subset of grammatical english sentences.

-- Implicit references work as if any entity got the current timestamp whenever it was mentioned.
-When function ask() is called from findAll() the deictic dict is NOT updated, because the results from ask() are ignored.

 - Pronouns are defined through derivation clauses that have a constant (entity) as their "conseq" part and an implicit reference as their "where" part.

-- There are 3 basic and one 1 semi-basic verbs (EQUALS,IS-A,HAS-AS,BE), EQUALS
-  cannot be overriden, all the others can, BE defaults to EQUALS in the most general case.
-All other verbs need to be prefixed with a helper/auxiliary (do/does) to let the (current) parser know they're being used as verbs.

 - If the new derivation-clause-based parser will be adopted, the core language will preferably be purely analytic (one morpheme at most per space-delimited